-Boeing has lost more than 500 orders this year as aviation’s coronavirus crisis deepens
+Boeing’s backlog falls by more than 500 jets this year as aviation’s coronavirus crisis deepens

 And with production halted for most of the month to try to make its jet plants safe from the coronavirus, Boeing delivered just five commercial airplanes in April and one military derivative.

 Customers canceled orders for 108 Boeing 737 MAXs last month.
 In addition, Boeing removed a further 99 MAX orders that had previously been booked from the official backlog.
-That leaves the company’s orders for the year more than 500 in the red.
+That leaves the company’s order book more than 500 in the red for the year.

 GE’s aircraft leasing unit GECAS canceled 69 MAXs.
 Another lessor, China Development Bank Financing, canceled 29.
 The remaining 10 formal cancellations were by unidentified customers.